zachrynewycz/steam-charts/README.md

 # Steam Charts

 Get a look at the ongoing count of Steam's players.
 Browse individual game info, see the current records held, or see the current top most played games.
-All data comes from API's or is Webscraped from Steam/external sites. *Make sure that that game you are looking for is typed correctly. for example: *Human: Fall Flat*
+All data comes from API's or is Webscraped from Steam/external sites.

-### About
-This was my first attempt at using the backend.
-ALthough I have little to no experience with express and api routing, I was able to pick up on it quite quickly.

 ## Tech Used